daniellamb2208/NSYSU_ITAI/hw1/koul/README.md

 Press the key `r` to re-random the cells

-Press the key`q` to quit the game
+Press the key `q` to quit the game

-(Before create Pattern of customization, the better way to see is press `d` first)
+## Customization mode

+Press the key `d` to kill all the cells
+> Suggest press the `d` to clean up all cells, before you use this customization mode

-Press the key `j` to create the jet patteren from upper_left to right_bottom moving
+Press the key `j` to create the jet pattern from upper_left to right_bottom moving

 Press the key `s` to create the two shadows on the middle of screen

-Press the key `d` to kill all the cells
+# Bugs

-(there some time delay problems in our game, so if press one time doesn't work correctly, you may press the key again)
+It has the delay problems in our game sometime, so if you pressed some keys doesn't work correctly, you may press the key again.